46Dimensions/vp-vm/README.md

 ## License

-This code is licensed under the MIT license.
+This source code is licensed under the MIT license.
 See [LICENSE](LICENSE) for details.